Your cart

 • A refund, as required by applicable New York State law.

-It is your responsibility to know the date, time, location and any other pertinent information regarding your class.
-By purchasing a ticket, you acknowledge and agree to this policy at the time of sale.
+By purchasing a ticket, customers acknowledge and agree to this policy at the time of sale.

 I FULLY UNDERSTAND THE TERMS